tictactrinity/tictactrinity.github.io/jesus_is_muslim/from_quran.md

 2\.
 "Why do you believe it?" > "I believe the Quran is the word of God"

 3\.
-"How do you know it is the word of God?" ?
-"Because the Quran says so"
+"How do you know it is the word of God?"? > "Because the Quran says so"

 4\.
 "Oh so 'Quran is true, because it says that it is true'" > "Where in my reasoning did I make that claim yet?"